 Please contact our Kentucky fatal accident lawyers as soon as possible, as there are time limits for filing your claim.

 We know that no financial award can ever replace your loved one.
 What compensation can do, however, is ensure that your family is secure for the future, and help you protect your home.
 It can also ensure that the person or entities who caused the fatal accident are held accountable for their actions.

 Under Kentucky law, you may seek the following damages:

 - Loss of guidance and support

 - Attorney and court fees

 Wilt Injury Lawyers meets the families of fatal accident victims at our offices in Louisville and Lexington:

 We’ll guide you through this difficult time and be your voice with the insurance companies and others.
 Our lawyers will answer all your family’s questions and explain each step of the claims process.
 If you cannot travel to us, we can arrange a phone or video conference.

 Speak with our respected Kentucky fatal vehicle accident lawyers today

-At Wilt & Associates, our lawyers have obtained numerous settlements and verdicts in wrongful death cases for millions and hundreds of thousands of dollars.
+At Wilt Injury Lawyers, our lawyers have obtained numerous settlements and verdicts in wrongful death cases for millions and hundreds of thousands of dollars.
 We are skilled at showing how the accident that caused the death of your loved one happened and who should be held responsible.
 While many personal injury cases do settle, we always prepare your case for trial.
 Please call or fill out our contact form to schedule a free consultation.